alexanderbrown/inkwell/README.md

 All code is executed client-side, with responses saved as a per-subject CSV file.
 The intention is that this file is then emailed to the study organiser via secure NHS mail, who may then collate responses.

 # Current State
-The project is currently in proof of concept phase.
-It is not yet intended for use in clinical work.
+The project is currently in a beta phase, with a limited number of available studies.
+There is a fully functioning study editor, but no ability for users to upload new studies (no study database, yet)

 # Future development
 We intend that Inkwell will be expanded rapidly.
 There are many features we're keen to add, including:
 * A greater variety of question types
-* Ability to save partial responses; multi-user responses including senior sign-off
-* User-friendly collection form design (drag and drop UI).
-For now, studies must be manually defined using JSON.
-Please see below for documentation of the expected format
+* Study database with authenticated users able to log in and create / edit studies

 # Study
 This root object defines the properties of the entire study.